Big Problems: Making Sense of 2020

 - Feature a diverse slate of thinkers who will contextualize our current moment via multiple intellectual lenses.

-- Facilitate collaborative zine projects that will be preserved in Barnard’s Zine Library.
+- Facilitate collaborative zine projects that students will have the opportunity to archive in Barnard’s Zine Library.

 This course has three key components: